srobinson/a11y-tutorials/src/accordion/accordion.md

 The enhancement in experience offered by an accordion is that the user is afforded an overview of the sections available to read.
 An accordion is its own table of contents.
 Accordions also reduce the amount of scrolling required, and make it less easy to get 'lost' amount longform content.

-When a user clicks or taps anywhere on a header, the item's 'draw' is opened to show the panel content.
+When a user clicks or taps anywhere on a header, the item's 'draw' is opened to show the drawer content.
 The SVG arrow upends to indicate that the next action will close the draw.

 ### Keyboard behavior